-Ask physician-researcher William Grady about the link between medical research and patient treatment and he’ll tell you about the new drug therapy that saved his mother’s life.
+Ask physician-researcher William Grady about the link between medical research and patient treatment and he’ll tell you about the new drug therapy that extended his mother’s life.

 In 1994, Grady’s mother was diagnosed with ovarian cancer.
 Doctors prescribed a newly approved treatment that combined two chemotherapies: Taxol and Carboplatin.
-The treatment worked and has allowed Grady’s mother to live a long and healthy life.
+The treatment enabled Grady’s mother to live more than 20 years after her initial diagnosis.

 A Michigan native, Grady may be mistaken in the local medical community for his twin brother, Richard, who is a pediatric urologist at Seattle Children’s.

 Grady and his lab team are using molecular and cellular biology to identify ways to prevent, identify and treat colon cancer.
 Grady has identified a panel of genes that could be used for the early detection of colon polyps or colon cancer.
 These “biomarker” genes can be detected in blood, stool or even urine.
 He is also examining other genes that may predict how tumors will respond to different types of treatment.
 In a related project, Grady is working with a powerful gene known as Sleeping Beauty that may help scientists identify what genes play a role in cancer formation.
 Grady is also helping to search for biomarkers that could be used to detect Barrett’s Esophagus, a condition that can lead to esophageal cancer.

 While Grady’s background in patient care influences his approach in the lab, he also credits several researchers who trained him during his career for helping shape his philosophies.
 Grady takes the role of a mentor-researcher to heart as he works with young “homegrown” and international talent alike.
 The process reminds him of something one of his mentors once said years ago:

 “Science is a team sport, and that is how you are going to be successful.”